AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/configure-salesforce-activity-detail-customization.md

 >
 >**Admin permissions required.**

-When configuring your activity details, consider what data would be most relevant to sales when reviewing task history in [!DNL Salesforce.
+When configuring your activity details, consider what data would be most relevant to sales when reviewing task history in [!DNL Salesforce].

 1. Click the gear icon and select **[!UICONTROL Settings]**.